semk/wsnotifier/README.md

 	$ wscat -c ws://localhost:1729/alerts
 	connected (press CTRL+C to quit)

-## Posting messages to wsnotifier via HTTP so it can forward to the clients.
+## Posting messages to wsnotifier for forwarding to websocket clients.

 You can use any HTTP client to send the messages.
-This will be forwarded to all the websocket clients asynchronously.
+This will be forwarded to all the connected websocket clients asynchronously.
 A Python client for wsnotifier is available [here](wsnotifier/notification_client.py)

 	$ curl -X POST -H "Content-Type: application/json" -d '{"id": "unique-message-id", "type": "important", "message": "important message"}' http://0.0.0.0:1729/alerts
 	{"status": "success"}